pritesh-ranjan/Machine-Learning-Interview-Questions/README.md

 **Answer**
 While working with categorical data, we must convert them into a form that our machine learning algorithm can understand. _One hot encoding_ is one such method used to encode categorical data.
 Here each unique category is represented by its binary column.
 We place a ‘1’ in the binary column for that category and ‘0’ values for the others.

 For example, we have a categorical column in our data with three unique values: 'red', 'yellow', and 'green'.
 To _one hot encode_ this categorical column, we split it into three separate columns representing each category.
-Rows that belong to the ‘red’ category will have ‘1’ in their binary column and a ‘0’ value for the others.
+Rows that belong to the ‘red’ category will have ‘1’ in their binary column and a ‘0’ value for the others.<br>
 ![image of one hot encoding](resources/one_hot_encoding.jpg?raw=true)